pywbem/pywbem/docs/index.rst

-pywbem - A WBEM client
+Pywbem - A WBEM client
 **********************

-The pywbem package provides a WBEM client, written in pure Python.
+Pywbem is a WBEM client, written in pure Python.
 It supports Python 2 and Python 3.

 A WBEM client allows issuing operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards :term:`DSP0200` and :term:`DSP0201`.
-This is used for all kinds of systems management tasks that are supported by the system running the WBEM server.
+The CIM/WBEM infrastructure is used for a wide variety of systems management tasks supported by systems running WBEM servers.
 See :term:`WBEM Standards` for more information about WBEM.

 This package is based on the idea that a good WBEM client should be easy to use